cn0047/stash/ed/ad/tree.md

 is a form of binary search tree which supports efficient addition and deletion of entries.
 **Unlike red-black** trees, **red nodes** on an AA tree **can only be added as a right subchild**.

-**Splay tree** - is a self-adjusting binary search **tree with the additional property that recently accessed elements** are quick to access again.
+**Splay tree** - is a self-adjusting **BST with additional property - recently accessed elements**.
-All normal operations on a binary search tree are combined with one basic operation, called splaying.
+Splay tree contains same basic BST operations (insert, delete, search) and after every operation there is additional operation - splaying.
+After each operation tree must be rebalanced and target node of operation must become root.

+Types of rotations:
+* Zig rotation.
+* Zag rotation.
+* Zig-Zig rotation.
+* Zag-Zag rotation.
+* Zig-Zag rotation.
+* Zag-Zig rotation.

+Applications: caching, DB indexing, file systems, data compression, text processing, graph algorithms, online gaming.

 **R-tree** - tree data structures **used for spatial access methods**.